top of page

 • Sementino Rosso - Tasty, Medium

-• Hardy Chicago - Specifically, Azores Dark, St. Rita, Luisa’s Fig, and others - Tasty, Medium
+• Hardy Chicago - specifically from Azores Dark, St. Rita, Luisa’s Fig, and others - Tasty, Medium

 • Little Ruby - Tasty, Small